ckc0702/P01_Do_Liao_Ma/README.md

 # HOW TO RUN PROJECT
 1. Ensure that backend is running (spring boot - localhost:8080 restful-web-services)
-2. cd to project directory, then enter command <ng serve>
+2. cd to project directory, then enter command : ng serve

 # RUNNING BACKEND
 1. Open restful-web-services as maven project in eclipse ide